tarekchida/api_rest_framework/README.md

 ### Models

-Under the folder [App/Models](App/Models) you can add Model classes New Models need to extends the BaseModel Class [Core/BaseModel.php](Core/BaseModel.php).
+Under the folder [App/Models](App/Models) you can add Model classes.
+New Models need to extend the BaseModel Class [Lib/BaseModel.php](Lib/BaseModel.php).
-Also create static function for simple acces from Controller :
+Also create static functions for simple acces from Controllers :

 ```php
 $user = User::find($id);

 ```
 ### Controllers
-Under the folder [App/Controllers](App/Controllers) add your contorllers classes.
+Under the folder [App/Controllers](App/Controllers) add your Contorller classes.
-New Controllor need to extends the BaseController Class [Core/BaseController.php](Core/BaseController.php).
+New Controllors need to extend the BaseController Class [Lib/BaseController.php](Lib/BaseController.php).

 ### Error / Exception Handler
-The framwework can handle Errors and exception and wirte on log file under the log folder
+The framwework handle Errors and Exceptions and wirte them to a yyyy-mm-dd.log file under the log folder